intel-iot-devkit/how-to-code-samples/range-finder-scanner/javascript/README.md

 Sensor | Pin
 --- | ---
-Stepper motor controller | Pins 9, 10, 11, and 12
+Stepper motor controller | Digital pins 9, 10, 11, and 12
 Controller to ground (GND) | 5V (VCC) and 5V (VM)

+Look at the bottom of the shield to determine the pin numbers.

 ## Configuring the example